History of the Aether Theory

 Notes:

-Historically there are three basic types of aether ---Aristotle’s fifth
+Historically there are three basic types of aether: (i) Aristotle’s fifth

-element, luminiferous, and gravitational.
-The symbol Λ stands for the
+element, (ii) luminiferous, and (iii) gravitational.
+The symbol

 cosmological constant in most conventional theories, and for the generic